oopsmonk/documentation/iri/1.0/references/troubleshooting.md

 **This topic contains known issues that you may find while using IRI and some suggested steps to resolve them.**

-## The node won't synchronize with its neighbors
+## The IOTA node won't synchronize with its neighbors

-It may take some time for the node to synchronize, so we recommend that you wait a while to see if it synchronizes by itself.
+It may take some time for the IOTA node to synchronize, so we recommend that you wait a while to see if it synchronizes by itself.

-If the node still doesn't synchronize, see the following steps:
+If the IOTA node still doesn't synchronize, see the following steps:

 - [Make sure that you have 6 or 7 neighbors](../tutorials/find-neighbors.md)